Table of contents

 Writing is the most generous practice that I know.
 Five minutes can generate worlds of progress in your life.
 In the process of moving thoughts from our brain to the page, we force ourselves to take stock of the activities and moments that make up our lives.

-Blindly charging from one moment to the next without a pause will have you waking up one day in hospice with teary-eyed family at your bedside, and you wondering, Why didn’t I stop to ponder once in a while?
+Blindly charging from one moment to the next without a pause will have you waking up one day in hospice with your teary-eyed family at your bedside and wonder, Why didn’t I stop to ponder once in a while?

 2. Morning Pages